 Ceramics is one of the most ancient industries on the planet, dating back as early as 24,000 BC.
 Once humans discovered that clay could be dug up and formed into objects by first mixing with water and then firing, the industry was born.

-In the 13th and 14th centuries Europe’s churches were paved with decorated tiles.
-Holland was an important center for tiles in the 17th and 18th centuries, making Delft world famous as the place of characteristic blue-and-white earthenware.
+In the 13th and 14th centuries, Europe’s churches were paved with decorated tiles.
+Holland was an important center for tiles in the 17th and 18th centuries, making Delft world-famous as the place of characteristic blue-and-white earthenware.
 And in the 19th century, in the middle of the industrial revolution, Britain pioneered mass-produced tiles.
-The trend at the turn of the 20th century toward more sanitary hygiene, led to the use of ceramic tile in kitchens and bathrooms.
+The trend at the turn of the 20th century toward more sanitary hygiene led to the use of ceramic tile in kitchens and bathrooms.
 Even subways were lined with ceramic tile!

 While tile decor followed a downward trend with the advent of modern construction material in the second half of the 20th century, it is nowadays making a comeback in our homes.

 Tiles are some of the tools that can be effectively employed to give homes that feel of the past.
-Like for instance the few décor ideas below that can utilize tiles to give homes a vintage look.
+Like for instance, the few décor ideas below that can utilize tiles to give homes a vintage look.

 Vintage-Look Wall Tiles

 Tiles of specific patterns and designs that look like the wallpapers that were popular especially in the 1960s and before can be utilized.
-These tiles will have unique floral patterns, romantic faded vintage colors and sometimes even distressed finishes.
+These tiles will have unique floral patterns, romantic faded vintage colors, and sometimes even distressed finishes.
 When fully installed and complete, these tiles will offer a warm charm to a home.

 Use of Actual Vintage Floor Tiles

 In most flea markets, actual vintage tiles can be bought.
-Depending on the locale, a variety of vintage tiles of different origins such as Chinese, French, Spanish and Portuguese (known as “azulejos”) can be found.
+Depending on the locale, a variety of vintage tiles of different origins such as Chinese, French, Spanish, and Portuguese (known as “azulejos”) can be found.

 Floor and wall tiles that were used in the 1960s and before can be re-utilized to provide vintage warmth and charm to any home.
 In some cases, the vintage appearance can be achieved by using wall tiles on the floor.
-If well implemented, wall tiles in the floor will give a home the magic vintage charm.
+If well implemented, wall tiles on the floor will give a home the magic vintage charm.